Chrisschmit/pylovo-usa/docs/source/installation/installation.rst

    - **Grid Generation**: The PLZ code (Postleitzahl) defines areas for grid creation.
    - **Building Dataset Import**: The AGS (Amtlicher Gemeindeschlüssel) is required for linking municipal data with building datasets (see :doc:`../../grid_generation/index`).
-   - **Area Classification**: The Regiostar class is necessary for categorizing municipalities, enabling accurate analyses (see :doc:`../../classification/index`).

 B. ENS students and employees: Access ENS database
 ---------------------------------------------------